dunckr/dockerizing-things-talk/slides/docker.md

 ```

 + Order matters
-+ ADD and COPY are NOT the same
++ Containers are made up of layers
++ Results are committed like version control

 note:
-  other commands
-  difference between add and run
+  save time reading the docs
+  best practises